duckyfuz/treehouse/README.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1690377857536/11dd515e-758a-4471-8e62-387351034a6d.png align="center")

 Fetching data from the S3 bucket was simple as well - especially after figuring out how to utilise the `public/`, `protected/` and `private/` folders of the bucket.
+For this project, I mainly used the `public/` folder - after all, the pictures are meant to be shared among everyone!

 ### 💬 Amplify In-App Messaging

-I wanted to send encouraging messages to the user when they attended or hosted activities and I found Amplify's In-App Messaging component to be superrrrr useful for that.
+I wanted to send encouraging messages to the user when they attended or hosted activities and I found Amplify's In-App Messaging component to be EXTREMELY useful for that.

 To start, I created a simple campaign in AWS Pinpoint with the trigger event `Participation` and the attribute `participated: 1`.